Retrieve#

 Footprints#

-openghg.retrieve.search_footprints(site=None, inlet=None, domain=None, model=None, height=None, met_model=None, species=None, start_date=None, end_date=None, network=None, period=None, continuous=None, high_spatial_resolution=None, high_time_resolution=None, short_lifetime=None, **kwargs)[source]#
+openghg.retrieve.search_footprints(site=None, inlet=None, domain=None, model=None, height=None, met_model=None, species=None, start_date=None, end_date=None, network=None, period=None, continuous=None, high_spatial_resolution=None, time_resolved=None, high_time_resolution=None, short_lifetime=None, **kwargs)[source]#

-Search for footprints data
+Search for footprints data.

 Parameters: